Low-Code Examples: What Can You Build?

-Based on our experience with hundreds of enterprise customers, we see four common use cases that are the perfect fit for developing with a low-code platform:
+Based on our experience, we see four common use cases that are the perfect fit for developing with a low-code platform:

 - Customer experience

 - Operational efficiency

 - Legacy modernization

 Let’s explore where these four use cases fit into your business.

 Based on Gartner’s Pace-Layered Model, an organization’s application landscape comprises three distinct layers with a corresponding rate of change.
 This rate of change is dictated by the uniqueness of the solutions and how concrete the requirements are.

 At the bottom, you have Systems of Record, which are the foundation of the business.
 They are structurally solid systems with slow rates of change and well-defined requirements.

 In the middle, you have Systems of Differentiation, which focus on fostering outside-in, customer-centric thinking, accelerating the rate of change, and developing unique approaches to sustain differentiation.

 At the top, you have Systems of Innovation, which represent brand new ideas to the organization and therefore have fuzzy requirements and a high rate of change.